-Many people have resorted to flight shaming, and I get it.
-Simply taking less flights is a HUGE way to reduce your carbon footprint.
-But also, the term "carbon footprint" was invented as a PR strategy by BP to deflect from their own corporate responsibility, so... instead of making you feel bad, I want to explore how we can solve this together, put pressure on who's really responsible, and be in it for the long term.
+Many people have resorted to flight shaming, and we get it.
+Simply taking less flights is one HUGE way to reduce your carbon footprint from travel.
+But also, the term “carbon footprint” was invented as a PR strategy by BP to deflect from their own corporate responsibility.
+However, it’s time we face the facts.

 🎯 Action step 1 of 4: READ — Let's start by looking at a few articles together.